aszepieniec/stark-anatomy/docs/stark.md

  - Symbolically evaluate the master constraint in the trace polynomials, thus generating the transition polynomial.
  - Divide out the transition zerofier to get the transition quotient.
  - Commit to the transition zerofier.
- - Run FRI on all committed polynomials.
+ - Run FRI on all the committed polynomials: the boundary quotients, the transition quotients, and the transition zerofier.
  - Supply the Merkle leafs and authentication paths that are requested by the verifier.

 Verifier: